 Participants of the annual Banking Institute receive a copy of the latest volume of the North Carolina Banking Institute journal, which is used in a number of the program's presentations.
 The journal is an invaluable reference for in-depth treatment on recent developments of interest to banking lawyers and is recognized as one of the most timely, relevant, and thorough treatments of breaking issues of banking law.

-This year's Banking Institute will be held on April 2-3, 2014 in Charlotte, North Carolina, and promises to attract more participants than ever.
-To find out more about attending the 2014 Banking Institute, please contact the CLE Program Director, Jacqueline Carlock, at the University of North Carolina School of Law:
+This year's Banking Institute will be held in late March or early April in Charlotte, North Carolina, and promises to attract more participants than ever.
+To find out more about attending the 2017 Banking Institute, please contact the CLE Program Director, Jacqueline Carlock, at the University of North Carolina School of Law: